 Daikin takes every possible opportunity to communicate with suppliers and promote mutual understanding and trust.

-In fiscal 2019, we again focused on activities of subcommittees in the air conditioner cooperative, which are divided into the three categories of safety, delivery improvement, and rental assets.
+In fiscal 2021, we again focused on activities of subcommittees in the air conditioner cooperative, which are divided into the three categories of safety, delivery improvement, and rental assets, hosting an annual review of activities.
 These activities benefit both suppliers and Daikin, including through business collaboration.

 In the chemicals divisions, besides the ongoing Quality Forum meetings, purchasing managers keep in close contact with suppliers to gather and exchange information in areas such as technology, quality, and prices.
 Any problems that come up are solved through extraordinary or emergency support requests to relevant divisions.